vluna/vluna.github.io/README.md

 # Hello and thank you for visiting my portfolio

 ## Currently I am in the process of converting my porfolio into a more accessible and environmentally friendly one.
+My previous potfolio can be found here: https://vluna.github.io/legacy/.

 If you cannot wait to see it:
 - Clone this repo